hyan-pivotal/simple-accelerator/README.md

-This is a simple accelerator which only contains README.md.
+Hi, this is a simple accelerator which only contains README.md.